 NMI Holdings Inc., which raised $550 million in April to open a mortgage insurer, faces a lawsuit from an Arizona regulator, highlighting the role of state watchdogs as the industry seeks to recover from years of losses.

 Arizona officials, acting as receivers for PMI Mortgage Insurance, which they seized last year, sued NMI and at least six of its employees on Aug.
 8, saying some PMI workers stole information and did tasks for NMI over at least seven months before joining the upstart.
-Along with damages, the state wants NMI to be forced to withdraw any applications with insurance agencies and mortgage financiers Fannie Mae (FNMA) and Freddie Mac that relied even partly on material taken from PMI.
+Along with damages, the state wants NMI to be forced to withdraw any applications with insurance agencies and mortgage financiers Fannie Mae (FNMA:US) and Freddie Mac that relied even partly on material taken from PMI.

 Germaine Marks, the acting director of the Arizona Department of Insurance, declined to comment on regulatory approval of NMI.
 Wisconsin, where the insurer is domiciled, is in the process of reviewing the company.